 |1921||the company registered the Penna Nettuno Sicurezza trademark for its pens|

 |1927||the company introduces its flat top model (guess date, referring to second half of '20s)|

 |1941||the company introduces the Nettuno Docet (guess date, refers to beginning of '40s)|

 - Website of Vecchietti family store, with some historical informations.

-- at least as reported by Letizia Jacopini, in La storia della stilografica in Italia 1900-1950.
+- as reported by Letizia Jacopini, in La storia della stilografica in Italia 1900-1950.